 Hiking a favorite activity in the Bozeman area.
 Try the Grotto Falls Trail for a fun and scenic hiking experience.
 The 1 1/2 trail is wildly popular.
 Follow Hyalite Creek Road south of Bozeman to get to the trailhead.

 Bicycling is also very popular in Bozeman.
 A good way to get started is to join the Gallatin Valley Bicycle Club.
 Once a member, after paying a small membership fee, the fun begins.

 Bozeman is home to the Montana Grizzly Encounter, a grizzly bear “zoo”.
 Located about ten miles east of Bozeman, the zoo features adult grizzly bears for public viewing.
 A modest admisson fee is charged.
 This is a great opportunity to see these magnificent animals.

 To find dining in Bozeman, head for Main Street.
 For breakfast and lunch common Bozeman folks go to the Western Cafe (Yelp Reviews) downtown on east Main Street.
-The Garage (Yelp Reviews) is another Bozeman tradition know for great burgers.
-The Coffee Pot Bakery located about 25 minutes from downtown Bozeman is a favorite.
+The Garage (Yelp Reviews) is a tradition know for great burgers.
+Great Harvest Bread is always a good choice.
+The Coffee Pot Bakery located about 25 minutes from downtown Bozeman is another favorite.